Columbia, MO Wrongful Death Attorney

 To succeed in a wrongful death claim in Missouri, you typically need to prove several key elements:

 - Breach of Duty: You must show that the defendant breached their duty of care.
 This means they failed to act in a manner that a reasonably prudent person would under similar circumstances.
-It's essential to demonstrate that the defendant's actions or inactions fell below the accepted standard of care.
+It's essential to demonstrate that the defendant's actions or inactions fell below the accepted standard of care, which can often involve witness testimony or detailed examination of the events leading up to the wrongful act.

 Who Can File a Wrongful Death Claim in Missouri?